 The polling showed regional and rural voters were more likely to cast their vote to One Nation at 39 per cent compared to 23 per cent for Labor and 15 per cent for Liberal.

 Among the party’s key priorities is its push to have Australia cap immigration at 130,000 for all visa categories including foreign students.
-Locally, One Nation announced it would introduce a bill to repeal the state-based Indigenous Voice to Parliament which is also being voted on today.
+Locally, One Nation announced it would introduce a bill to repeal the state-based Indigenous Voice to Parliament which was also being voted on yesterday.

 The party also opposes the renaming of places in SA with Indigenous names, wants a new black coal power plant at Port Augusta, and to have a federal legislated ban on nuclear energy repealed.